veich/JSONCV/README.md

 ## Compile and run the project

-- You need Docker installed on your system in order to run `db:build` command
+- You need Docker installed on your system in order to create database using `db:build` command
-- Migrations run automatically on `start`
-- open the app (in browser) - `localhost:3300`
+- Open the app (in browser) - `localhost:3300`

 ```bash
 # creates postgres DB (docker)